JonathanM2ndoza/Spring-Boot-Security/README.md

 # Spring-Boot-Security

 Example of RESTful API with Spring Boot and Spring Security.
-JSON Web Tokens (JWT), JPA, DB PostgreSQL
+JSON Web Tokens (JWT), JPA, DB PostgreSQL.
+Apache Commons logging used by Spring Boot for all internal logging.

 ### Start a PostgreSQL server instance with Docker Hub